moll/js-must/README.md

   **dangerous** in other assertion libraries.

-- Has an **intelligent and type-safe** recursive [`eql`][Must.prototype.eql] matcher that compares arrays and plain objects by content and supports value objects.
+- Has an **intelligent and type-safe** recursive [`eql`][Must.prototype.eql] matcher that compares arrays and objects by content and supports value objects.
 It's fully type-safe, so, for example, instances of *different classes* aren't *eql*, even if their properties are.
   ```javascript